Pagan-Idel/tiktok-engage-tracker/README.md

 1. Download the Latest Release

-   Download the latest release of the project from the Releases page on GitHub.
+   Download the latest release of the project from the Releases page on GitHub: https://github.com/Pagan-Idel/tiktok-live-tool/releases
+   Under Assets - download the zip.
    Unzip the downloaded file to a location on your machine.

 2. Navigate to the Project Directory

-   In your terminal, go to the project's directory:
+   In a npm ready terminal, go to the project's directory:

    cd tiktok-live-like-tracker